Homemade Strawberry Sauce1

 Homemade Strawberry Sauce - Image 6

-• ½ cup (100 grams) granulated sugar – balances the natural tartness of the strawberries.
+• ½ cup (100 grams) granulated sugar — sweetens and helps draw out the berry juices.

-• 3 tablespoons lemon juice – adds brightness and enhances the strawberry flavor.
+• 3 tablespoons lemon juice — brightens the flavor and balances sweetness; fresh is preferable.

-• 2 tablespoons cornstarch – thickens the sauce for the perfect consistency.
+• 2 tablespoons cornstarch — thickener; makes the sauce glossy and scoopable.

-• 1 tablespoon water – used to dissolve the cornstarch and create a smooth texture.
+• 1 tablespoon water — used to make the cornstarch slurry so it mixes smoothly.

 Homemade Strawberry Sauce - Image 3